-Overall, New Mexico has done a good job in meeting some of our goals; however, significant room for improvement remains in several others.
-The state completely missed five goals, met a small portion of two, partially met five and fully met three, including one best practice designation.
+Overall, Tennessee has done a good job in meeting some of our goals; however, significant room for improvement remains in several others.
+The state completely missed six goals, met a small portion of one, partially met three, nearly met one and fully met four, including two best practice designations.